slowkow/soy-rtms/README.md

     * `soytedb.tab.bz2` contains annotations for all SoyTEdb TEs.

-* `html` contains the HTML version of this documentation.
 * `out` contains output files from this analysis.

     * `minisatellite_counts.tab` shows MS, TE, and PE counts for